sestsom/stefansommarsjo.com/content/posts/understand-structure-of-docx-files.md

 ## File and Folder Structure
 A .docx file is a collection of files and folders that are zipped together into a single package.
 When you create a Word document and save it as a .docx file, Word creates a folder with several subfolders and files inside it.
 This folder is then zipped into a single file with the .docx extension.
 The folder structure inside a .docx file looks like this:
-docProps: Contains XML files that store document properties, such as the title, author, and creation date.
+* **docProps**: Contains XML files that store document properties, such as the title, author, and creation date.
-* _rels: Contains XML files that define the relationships between the various parts of the document.
+* **_rels:** Contains XML files that define the relationships between the various parts of the document.
-* word: Contains the main content of the document, including the text, images, and formatting information.
+* **word**: Contains the main content of the document, including the text, images, and formatting information.
-* document.xml: Contains the actual content of the document, stored in XML format.
+* **document.xml**: Contains the actual content of the document, stored in XML format.
-* fontTable.xml: Contains information about the fonts used in the document. settings.xml: Contains settings for the document, such as page margins and header/footer information.
+* **fontTable.xml**: Contains information about the fonts used in the document.
+* **settings.xml**: Contains settings for the document, such as page margins and header/footer information.
-* styles.xml: Contains the styles used in the document, such as headings and paragraph styles.
+* **styles.xml**: Contains the styles used in the document, such as headings and paragraph styles.
-* [Content_Types].xml: Defines the types of content that are included in the document.
+* **[Content_Types].xml**: Defines the types of content that are included in the document.

 ## XML Schema
 The XML schema used to create and store .docx files is known as the Open Packaging Conventions (OPC) XML schema.
 This schema defines the structure of the .docx file and the relationships between its various parts.